What are the Odds of Getting Pregnant on Your Period?

 - Lactational Amenorrhea Method (LAM): This may work for women who have recently had a baby and are breastfeeding—although it’s not always a reliable method—and certain simultaneous conditions must be in place: (1) the baby is under six months, (2) the mother is still amenorrheic, and (3) the mother practices exclusive or quasi-exclusive breastfeeding on demand, day and night.

 - Emergency contraception: There are two immediate contraception methods available if you’re in a pinch.
-The copper IUD can be inserted up to five days after unprotected sex, or plan-B can be taken up to three days after unprotected sex (although taking it sooner = better chance of it working).
+The copper IUD can be inserted up to five days after unprotected sexual intercourse, or plan-B can be taken up to three days after unprotected sex (although taking it sooner = better chance of it working).

-- Fertility awareness-based methods: There are a lot of methods that fall under this category, including tracking ovulation, tracking cervical mucus, body temperature, and more.
+- Fertility awareness-based methods: There are a lot of methods that fall under this category, including tracking ovulation, tracking cervical vaginal mucus, body temperature, and more.
 Read more about natural family planning.

 - The typical cycle lasts 28 days, but can vary depending on the person.